hammerjs/hammer.js/README.md

 - Drag
 - Transform

-## Demo's
-We've created some demo's to show you the power of hammer.js.

-> While it's rollin', hold on /
-> Pump a little bit and let 'em know it's goin' on /
-> Like that, like that

-### Basic Demo
-A very simple demo that demonstrates that hammer.js works and is able to recognize gestures.
-We output the gestures that are recognized.
-/ Insert link here /

-### Slideshow
-A simple slideshow that uses hammer to switch slides.
-Note that the drag event in the slideshow is non-blocking for the scrolling of the page.
-/ Insert link here /

-### Zoom and Scroll
-We use hammer to zoom in on an image by pinching and scrolling it by dragging.
-/ Insert link here /

-### Videoplayer / Google maps threshold
-/ Insert explanation and link here /

-### Pagination
-Unsure whether we'll finish this
-/ Insert explanation and link here /

-### Lightbox
-Unsure whether we'll finish this
-/ Insert explanation and link here /

-### Scrub video
-Unsure whether we'll finish this
-/ Insert explanation and link here /

 ## Documentation
 A step by step guide on how to use hammer.

 > So wave your hands in the air /